 As a litigator and trial lawyer with 25 years of experience, Scott's practice focuses on internal investigations, securities and financial services litigation, and white collar criminal defense.
 Scott has first-chaired more than thirty jury and bench trials and he has appeared in the United States Supreme Court and in state and federal trial and appellate courts throughout the United States.
 He has also represented clients in connection with investigations before both chambers of the United States Congress.

 White Collar Defense and Investigations

-- Representing a mutual fund investment advisor in an SEC investigation concerning directed brokerage, 12b-1 fee, soft dollar and proprietary trading issues
+- a mutual fund investment advisor in an SEC investigation concerning directed brokerage, 12b-1 fee, soft dollar and proprietary trading issues

 Financial Services and Securities Litigation

-- Obtained $37 million judgment in New York Supreme Court on behalf of Jersey Island trustee and British Virgin Island receiver against trust protector and entities under his control
+- a Jersey Island trustee and British Virgin Island receiver in obtaining a $37 million judgment in New York Supreme Court against the trust protector and entities under his control

-- Representation of a global investment bank in securities fraud and breach of contract actions commenced by 65 institutions and high net worth individuals who allegedly sustained $600 million in losses in market neutral hedge fund investments
+- a global investment bank in securities fraud and breach of contract actions commenced by 65 institutions and high net worth individuals who allegedly sustained $600 million in losses in market neutral hedge fund investments